crashka/euchmgr/RANKING.md

 ## General Rules for Ranking

-These rules apply in a general fashing to the seeding round, round robin divisional (and inter-divisional) play, and overall tournament rankings.
-Special considerations for any of these stages/purposes will be called out below.
+These rules apply in a general fashion to the seeding round, round robin play (for playoff qualification), and final overall tournament rankings.
+Special divergence for any of the stages (and/or specific objectives therein) will be called out below.

 The first consideration is always **win percentage**.
 If players (for seeding) or teams (for round robin play) have identical win percentages at the end of the stage, they are